UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 15L insulated reusable cooler bag aluminium foil lining UGI Packaging thermal delivery

-The standard wall construction across UGI Packaging’s thermal bag range consists of three bonded layers.
-The outer layer is typically a polypropylene (PP) non-woven fabric, chosen for its tensile strength, water resistance, and printability.
-Non-woven weight is specified in grams per square metre (GSM), with standard options ranging from 70 GSM for lightweight disposable applications through 90 GSM for standard reusable bags to 120 GSM for premium heavy-duty totes.
-For double-layer and premium categories, the outer shell may be upgraded to 600D or 420D Oxford polyester fabric, offering significantly higher abrasion resistance and structural rigidity.
+The standard wall construction used across UGI Packaging’s thermal bag range consists of three bonded layers.
+The outer layer is typically a polypropylene (PP) non-woven fabric, chosen for its balance of tensile strength, water resistance, and printability.
+Non-woven weight is specified in grams per square metre (GSM), with standard options ranging from 70 GSM (lightweight disposable applications) through 90 GSM (standard reusable bags) to 120 GSM (premium heavy-duty totes).
+For double-layer and premium categories, the outer shell may be upgraded to 600D or 420D Oxford polyester fabric, which offers significantly higher abrasion resistance and structural rigidity.

-The middle layer is the thermal core: a metalized aluminium foil laminate, typically 7–12 microns in foil thickness, bonded to a polyethylene (PE) or polyethylene terephthalate (PET) film substrate.
-This layer simultaneously reflects radiated heat (retaining food warmth or repelling external ambient heat) and provides a moisture barrier.
-UGI Packaging specifies foil with an emissivity of ≤0.05, meaning the layer reflects over 95% of radiant thermal energy.
+The middle layer is the thermal core of the bag: a metalized aluminium foil laminate, typically 7–12 microns in foil thickness, bonded to a polyethylene (PE) or polyethylene terephthalate (PET) film substrate.
+This layer performs two functions simultaneously — it reflects radiated heat (retaining food warmth or repelling external heat in cold storage applications) and provides a moisture barrier that prevents condensation from degrading the outer shell.
+The aluminium foil’s reflective efficiency is measured by its emissivity value; UGI Packaging specifies foil with an emissivity of ≤0.05, meaning the layer reflects over 95% of radiant thermal energy.

-The inner lining is the food-contact surface and must meet food safety standards applicable in UGI Packaging’s export markets.
-Standard inner linings are food-grade PE film (30–50 microns) for hot-food and ambient delivery bags, or PEVA film for cold chain applications (maintaining pliability down to −20°C).
+The inner lining is the food-contact surface and must meet food safety standards applicable in the export markets served.
+UGI Packaging uses food-grade PE (polyethylene) film or PEVA (polyethylene vinyl acetate) as standard inner linings.
+PE film is odourless, non-toxic, and provides good chemical resistance to food oils, sauces, and mild acids.
+PEVA is specified when enhanced flexibility at low temperatures is required (cold chain applications), as it maintains pliability down to −20°C without cracking.
 For cake bags and premium cooler bags, a closed-cell EVA foam layer is laminated between the foil and the inner lining, adding approximately 5mm of structural cushioning and improving thermal retention duration by 20–30% compared to foil-only construction.

 ⚠️ UGI Packaging Note: Food-contact lining materials (PE, PEVA) used in all UGI Packaging thermal bags are sourced from certified suppliers and verified against GB 4806 (China food contact material standard) and EU Regulation 10/2011 for plastic materials in contact with food.
 Documentation is available upon request for compliance-sensitive markets.